North Christian Church: Sanctuary

 The sanctuary or nave is an elongated-hexagonal room occupying the entire upper level.
 It can seat 445 or 470 people, (Note: One source gives a significantly different figure of 615 seats.) and there are overflow seating areas with at least 100 more seats.
-The pews are arranged in a theater-in-the-round format, with sloped seating descending toward a central Communion table on five sides.
+The pews are arranged in a theater-in-the-round format, with sloped seating descending toward a central communion table on five sides.
 This creates a configuration that has been likened to an amphitheater, a bowl, or a chalice.
 The Republic wrote that the shape was intended to symbolize the congregation being "seated in the hands of God".
 The pews are made of dark-stained hardwood with brown upholstery.
 The floors are generally made of black slate, but the uppermost pew has carpeted floors.
-The seats are arranged so that no pew is more than 53 ft away from the Communion table.
-The layout allowed everyone to see the Communion table and also face each other, in contrast to traditional churches where everyone faced the same direction.
+The seats are arranged so that no pew is more than 53 ft away from the communion table.
+The layout allowed everyone to see the communion table and also face each other, in contrast to other churches where everyone faced the same direction.

-Stairs from the narthex bisect the pews on the eastern side of the sanctuary, leading to the Communion table.
+Stairs from the narthex bisect the pews on the eastern side of the sanctuary, leading to the communion table.
 A second stairway to the north, and a wheelchair lift to the south (which replaced another staircase), lead from the narthex to the upper rows of pews.
-Stairways between the pews lead down to the Communion table.
-The Communion table's central location reflects the Communion's key role in the Disciples of Christ, the denomination to which the church's congregation belonged.
-The Communion table, consisting of twelve pedestals symbolizing the twelve disciples, is placed on a tiered platform.
+Stairways between the pews lead down to the communion table.
+The communion table's central location reflects the communion's key role in the Disciples of Christ, the denomination to which the church's congregation belonged.
+The communion table, consisting of twelve pedestals symbolizing the twelve disciples, is placed on a tiered platform.
 The pedestals, connected by small silver crosses, are arranged in two rows and face a larger, higher pedestal representing Christ.
-The Communion table's hexagonal wooden platform could be moved when it was not needed; in particular, it could be rotated perpendicularly to host performances or other events.
+The communion table's hexagonal wooden platform could be moved when it was not needed; in particular, it could be rotated perpendicularly to host performances or other events.